 Breast Cancer UK was formed in April 1999.
 We:

-- Campaign to encourage a preventative approach by calling for improvements in legislation and public health policies which reduce our exposure to chemicals associated with breast cancer;
+- Campaign to encourage a preventative approach by calling for improvements in legislation and public health policies;

 - Raise awareness amongst members of the public about the links between exposure to harmful chemicals and breast cancers; and providing practical solutions to help reduce exposure;